 Some end-to-end encryption protocols like OMEMO Encryption (XEP-0384) are historically limited to encryption of the message body only.
 This approach excludes other extension elements from the protected domain of the payload element, exposing them to potential attackers.

 The example above obviously leaks information about the communication through the unencrypted OOB extension element.

-To fix the issue of leaking extension elements using Stanza Content Encryption, the sender prepares the message by placing the content elements inside the <content/> element.
+In order to send an encrypted message without leaking extension elements the sender prepares the message by placing the sensitive extension elements inside a <payload/> element inside a <content/> element.

-The <content/> element is then serialized into XML and encrypted using the encryption mechanism in place.
-The result is embedded in the <envelope/> element and appended to the message.
+The <content/> element is then serialized into XML and encrypted using the SCE-specific profile of the encryption mechanism in place.
+The result is appended to the message.